makersacademy/chitter-challenge/docs/review.md

 Either way we'd very much appreciate you submitting the form, even if it's just to say that you didn't use it :-)

-Please use this form to tick off where your reviewee has successfully has successfully incorporated these guidelines!
+Please use this form to tick off where your reviewee has successfully incorporated these guidelines!
 This form helps us get an overall picture of how the whole cohort is doing - it's not an assessment of an individual student.

 # Step 0: Checkout and Run tests